NCSU GIS/MEA582:

 Importing CSV and other ASCII data

 There are many formats of plain text files.
 In the context of GIS we usually talk about ASCII formats and CSV files.
 CSV files usually hold only coordinates and sometimes attributes of points.
-These files usually don't have CRS information attached to them, so we must be very careful and import the data only if the coordinates are in the CRS of the Location we are using.
+These files usually don't have CRS information attached to them, so we must be very careful and import the data only if the coordinates are in the CRS of the project we are using.

 Let's create a CSV file called points.txt using a text editor (Notepad++, TextEdit, MS Notepad), for example: